Improvements Coming Soon to Homewood Park!

 Based on the results of the Master Plan, the City of Pittsburgh's Department of Public Works, along with these essential community partners and the landscape architecture firm Studio Zewde, will be designing the following improvements:

-- Site engineering for the development of a combined, regulation-size football and baseball field, seating and site-wide ADA accessibility
+- Site engineering for the development of a a regulation-size football field, seating and site-wide ADA accessibility.
+A newly developed baseball/softball and flag football facility will be built at Faison Elementary School.

 - Structural engineering for retaining walls surrounding the site